Support Services / Information and Technology Section

-Public Safety Information & Technology (IT) coordinates the research, budgeting, implementation and maintenance of public safety information systems and technology.
-The public safety IT team works with City ETS staff to coordinate implementation of public safety IT projects to ensure compliance with City standards.
+Public Safety IT management is responsible for researching, budgeting, planning and implementation of information systems and hardware equipment to support the needs of public safety employees.
+The public safety IT team works with City Enterprise Technology Services staff to coordinate implementation of public safety IT projects to ensure compliance with City-wide standards.

-Two Mobile Data Computer Specialists provide Tier 1-4 IT support for City employees in the Safety and Justice building and public safety employees at six fire stations, five police sub-stations (including the Range) and computer equipment in police and fire vehicles.
-Public Safety tech personnel are on-call after hours to provide emergency IT support.
+Two Mobile Data Computer Specialists and an Application Support Analyst provide technical support for employees in the Safety and Justice Building, six fire stations, five police substation offices, a shooting range, and computer equipment in police and fire vehicles.
+Public Safety technical support personnel are on-call for after hours emergency technical support.
+The Public Safety IT section also provides statistical data and reports for department staff and other public safety stakeholders.

 Uniform Crime Reports, National Incident Based Reports, and National Fire Information System Reports

-Colorado Revised Statute 24-33.5-412(5) requires law enforcement agencies to provide information to the Colorado Bureau of Investigation (CBI) in the form of monthly Uniform Crime Reports (UCR) using the National Incident Based Reporting (NIBRS) format.
-The Information & Technology section is responsible for ensuring that Longmont’s UCR records are complete, timely, accurate and in the format required by the State.
-In addition, Fire Services incident records are submitted to the appropriate State agency for National Fire Information System (NIFIRS) purposes.
+Colorado Revised Statute 24-33.5-412(5) requires law enforcement agencies to provide information to the Colorado Bureau of Investigation (CBI) in the form of monthly Uniform Crime Reports 9UCR) using the National Incident Based Reporting (NIBRS) format.
+The Records Supervisor is responsible for ensuring that Longmont's UCR reports are complete, timely, and accurate.
+In addition, Fire Services incident records are submitted to the appropriate state agency for National Fire Information Reporting System (NFIRS).

 Sex Offender Registration/Tracking/Compliance (Records Unit)